 How much battery is used per brew depends on what the voltage and ah (amperage/hour) of the given battery is.
 So according to Makita the battery usage to cups of coffee is as follows:

 So as the chart indicates basically the better the battery the more coffee it will be able to make.
 Ideally this coffee maker should be paired with the 18V LXT® Lithium-Ion batteries as this is part of the Lithium-Ion range by Makita.
-However, smaller voltage batteries can be used but of course more battery power will be used.
-Also, remember that the batteries or the charger are not included with the Makita coffee machine.
+However, smaller voltage batteries (12v max cut for example) can be used but of course more battery power will be used.
+Also, remember that the batteries or the charger are not included with the Makita coffee maker tool.

 What Coffee does the Makita Take?